CONTINUING YOUR EDUCATION AFTER ECC

 - The Associate of Arts (AA) degree is generally considered our best transferable degree, and has been designed with this in mind.
 The AA degree is essentially a “Liberal Arts” transfer degree, with a broad educational focus, including an elective category providing opportunities to explore college-level course offerings and/or to focus more specifically on major course prerequisites and requirements.
 Your ECC academic advisor will help clarify the specific requirements for the AA degree and whether or not a different credential is better suited for your educational interests.

 - Ellsworth Community College has Articulation Agreements with the three state Regent universities: Iowa State University (ISU), the University of Iowa (UI), and the University of Northern Iowa (UNI).
 These are nationally and internationally recognized universities.
 The Articulation Agreement essentially states that students who complete the AA degree, and then transfer to an Iowa Regent university, will have all credit accepted.
 How the accepted credit will then apply to a bachelor’s degree depends on a student’s degree interests.
-NOTE: There are many other colleges and universities throughout Iowa that accept ECC transfer credit (see list of additional Transfer colleges).
+NOTE: There are many other colleges and universities throughout Iowa that accept ECC transfer credit.

 - To formalize the transfer process, Iowa’s three state universities have established an “Admissions Partnership Program” with ECC: